-- You can take a study break of one academic year without seeking any approval.
+- 5.46 You can take a study break of one academic year without seeking any approval.
 An unapproved break means that The Open University will not be aware that you intend to stop study in that academic year.
-The disadvantages of an unapproved study break are: - You may not receive information that is appropriate for or relevant to your situation and plans. - You may not be included in important communications about changes that might affect your future study. - An unapproved study break will count towards the period after which The Open University will withdraw your registration as a Student. - If you take more than one unapproved study break within any one continuous period of study breaks, you will no longer be a registered Student.
-If you take an unapproved study break at the end of an approved study break, rather than applying to extend the approved study break, you will lose the advantages of being on an approved break.
+The disadvantages of an unapproved study break are: - You may not receive information that is appropriate for or relevant to your situation and plans. - You may not be included in important communications about changes that might affect your future study. - An unapproved study break will count towards the period after which The Open University will withdraw your registration as a Student.